BinaryDoubts/sow-reap-scythes-for-caves-of-qud/README.md

 ## Credits/Thanks
 * Scythe design used in the mod's logo is by Lorc under CC BY 3.0, via game-icons.net
-* Spice JSON patcher code is copied from acegiak's qudkissing mod
 * Thanks to the regulars in the Caves of Qud discord modding channel for their insight and much-needed assistance!